ptcar2009/covid19-classifier/report.md

 These datasets were actually very well documented and organized, containing a description for what each column meant and the actual name of the column, all well described in a [PDF file](https://opendatasus.saude.gov.br/dataset/9bc2013f-f293-4f3e-94e7-fa76204fc035/resource/20e51b77-b129-4fd5-84f6-e9428ab5e286/download/dicionario_de_dados_srag_hospitalizado_atual-sivepgripe.pdf). (all the information is in Portuguese, but it’s pretty easily translated via Google).

 Based on the data, I wanted to try and build a classifier for the cases (since almost half of the cases are actually unidentified).
-The classifier will be evaluated via four metrics, the classic scoring, F1, accuracy, precision and recall, and will be evaluated in two datasets, which are defined in [this section](#the-model).
+The classifier will be evaluated via four metrics:

+- accuracy
+  - number of correct guesses divided by the number of samples
+- precision
+  - number of true positive guesses divided by the number of all positive guesses
+- recall
+  - number of true positive guesses divided by the number of all positive samples
+- F1
+  - the harmonic mean of the precision and recall

+These metrics give a good idea of the performance of the model in most situations, concerning if it needs to never predict a false positive or a false negative, and the balancing of these situations.

-For that, I went through a few steps, the first one of which was **The Exploration.**
+To build the classifier, I went through a few steps, the first one of which was **The Exploration.**

 > ℹ️ All code is contained [in this GitHub repository](https://github.com/ptcar2009/covid19-classifier).